TwistedKnee/ttp.twistedknee.github.io/bscp/ssrf.md

 View any requests that include full URL's as parameters, like checking for stock.
 If so change the URL to one of your own to test if interaction does occur.

+Other injection points would be the http headers like the `referer` one

 Common URLs to test as

 - `127.0.0.1`